 1. Thanks to a shout-out from Whedonesque this became my top motivational poster.

 2010 has been a great year for my blogging.
-I started back up in the spring, and wanted to post on a regular basis.
+I started back up in the spring, recipe and wanted to post on a regular basis.
 And, to my surprise, I actually stuck with it.
 Looking back through the posts, I am so shocked at how my writing has grown and matured.
 I think the discipline of writing something every day (or close to it) has helped refine my writing.

 For the next couple of days, I want to highlight some of the interesting things from 2010.
 Last week, I posted the strangest ways to find my blog using a search engine.
 Today, I’m posting my favourite posts.
 Later this week, I’ll post the top 10 posts based on page-views.
 And I’ll also post the top 5 motivational posts based on page-views, followed by the top 10 blogs I follow.